top of page

 • Pipeline Highlights: Combat Diver, Air Traffic Control School, Freefall, SERE.

-• Physical Demands: Strong in swimming, long rucks, sprint endurance, and upper body pulling strength.
+• Physical Demands: Strong swimming ability, long rucks, sprint endurance, and upper body pulling strength.

 Pararescue (PJ)